dotnet/dotNext/README.md

 # What's new
 Release Date: 08-02-2022

+Mac OS is added as a target OS for running tests to track compatibility with this operating system.

 <a href="https://www.nuget.org/packages/dotnext/4.7.0">DotNext 4.7.0</a>
 * Fixed memory alignment issues
 * Added `TaskType.GetIsCompletedGetter` method that allows to obtain [Task.IsCompleted](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.iscompleted) property in the form of closed delegate